Wapweelah Regeneration Project

 Project Information:

-The Wapweelah Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wapweelah Station, approximately 120km north-west of Bourke in the far north of New South Wales.
+Wapweelah Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wapweelah Station, near the small locality of Enngonia, approximately 100km northwest of Bourke in the Far West region of New South Wales.
 Registered in August 2015, the project covers a substantial area of 24,806 hectares.
-The property is situated near the town of Enngonia, close to the Queensland border, a region defined by its vast rangelands.